 MSR Hubba Hubba NX 2

-Undoubtedly, the MSR’s Hubba Hubba tent is in a league of its own & is our pick for the best tent for windy conditions.
+The MSR’s Hubba Hubba tent is in a league of its own & is our pick for the best tent for rain and wind.
 It smashes the competition by mastering the essential elements that make up an excellent storm-resistant tent.

-Designed for extended backpacking trips, this ultralight tent is highly compact and weighs significantly lighter than most 2-person tents.
-That’s perfect for daily 8-hour treks in moderate weather.
+Designed for extended backpacking trips, this ultralight tent is compact and weighs less than most 2-person tents.
+That’s perfect for daily 8-hour treks in moderate rain and wind.

 The 3-pound weight doesn’t affect the tent’s toughness, though.
-The Hubba Hubba is highly resistant to both wind and rain.
-The 20D ripstop nylon that make-up both canopy and rainfly is impossibly hardwearing even with its thinness.
+The Hubba Hubba is resistant to both wind and rain.
+The 20D ripstop nylon that make-up both canopy and rain fly is hardwearing even with its thinness.
 And while it’s not a rated 4-season tent, it can still withstand brutal winds with its sturdy and uncomplicated aluminum pole system.

-Bottom line: Overall, the MSR Hubba Hubba is the best tent to hold up to high winds of all the tents we reviewed.
-Ultralight, simple and deceptively durable, it’s easily one of the best weather-resistant tents out there.
+Bottom line: Overall, the MSR Hubba Hubba is the best waterproof tent can capable of withstanding high winds of all the tents we reviewed.
+Ultralight, simple and durable, it’s one of the best weather-resistant tents out there.

-Heavy wind & rain are something most tents (and campers) won’t hold up to, but our guide to the best tents for windy conditions are sturdier than most.
+Heavy wind & rain are something most tents (and campers) won’t hold up to, but our guide to the best tent for high winds and torrential rain.

 Eunice Kryna Verula